lvalnegri/workshops-gis_day_2020/README.md

-# workshop-gis_day_2020
-Mapping exercise for the GIS DAY 2020, Wednesday  November 18, 2020
+# GIS DAY 2020: Mapping CoViD in the UK